 When our three kids were in middle school, we did a lot of things wrong—especially with the first one.
 But along with those parenting mistakes were some parenting wins.
 Beginning in the middle school years, we made a few concerted efforts to protect our kids from the more negative aspects of adolescence.
 Here are a few parenting wins that I think we got right.

-A lot of bad things start in the middle school years: peer pressure, experimentation with alcohol and pot, sexual activity, walking around the neighborhood at night up to no good.
+A lot of bad things start in the middle school years.
+Our kids are experiencing peer pressure, experimentating with alcohol, and testing sexual activity.
 No one gets invited to every party, but that doesn’t mean your 13-year-old isn’t feeling miserable about it—and she’ll never tell you, either.
 They will feel pressure to go to the junior high dance, but secretly not want to go.

-Here’s what we did: plan an activity for whoever is going to be around, and casually mention it.
+Here’s what we did.
+We would plan an activity, and casually mention it.
 Family bowling, or a Risk tournament, or “Harry Potter” movie marathon, or flashlight tag in the dark.
-Or bigger outings such as a weekend at an indoor water park or white water rafting.
-Knowing there was something to do at home gave our kids an excuse to turn down invitations to do things they didn’t want to do.
-Besides, telling your friends on Monday that you went camping and played paintball will make them realize that dances are lame, anyway.
+We also planned bigger outings such as a weekend at an indoor water park or white water rafting.
+Knowing there was something else to do gave our kids an excuse to turn down unwanted invitations.
+Besides, telling their friends on Monday that they went camping and played paintball made everyone realize that dances are lame.

-Research indicates that children who read for pleasure significantly outperform their peers who don’t read in all areas of academics, including increased engagement with learning, insight into human nature decision-making, and general knowledge.
-The 2009 Growing Independence Report on Competent Learners, which studied children at age 14, found that students who love reading had higher scores on cognitive tests, had higher average scores for engagement in school, positive communication and relations with family, and positive friendships, higher levels of motivation towards school, and showed less risky behavior.
+Research indicates that children who read for pleasure significantly outperform their peers who don’t read in all areas of academics.
+The benefits include increased engagement with learning, insight into human nature decision-making, and general knowledge.
+One study found children at age 14 who love reading had higher scores on cognitive tests and higher levels of motivation towards school.
+They outperformed for engagement in school, communication with family, and positive friendships.
+Readers in the study also report less risky behavior.

 Even if it was just grilled cheese eaten after cross country practice, we made sure to sit down as a family at dinner.
 We made a ritual out of each person sharing our Best and Worst of the day.
 Sometimes that was the only way I learned anything about what was going on at school.
 You’ve heard all the other reasons—better nutrition, acceptance of new foods, portion control.
-In addition, studies on the impact of family meals on adolescents by the University of Minnesota School of Public Health have shown that teens who eat with their families frequently are less likely to get depressed, consider suicide, and develop an eating disorder.
+In addition, studies show that teens who eat with their families are less likely to get depressed, consider suicide, and develop an eating disorder.
 They are also more likely to delay sex and to report that their parents are proud of them.